TannenE/Reasoning-about-Gene-Regulatory-Network-Ensembles-in-Kidney-Injury-and-Repair/README.md

 This work addresses the challenge that multiple GRNs can explain the same transcriptional data.
 By leveraging the **Reasoning Engine for Interaction Networks (RE:IN)**, we:

 1. Inferred language-level **Abstract Boolean Networks (ABN)** for proximal tubule cell states in ischemia‑reperfusion injury.
-2. Generated an **ensemble of GRN solutions** consistent with observed expression patterns.
+2. Generated  **ensembles of GRN solutions** consistent with observed expression patterns.
 3. Applied **PCA** to reveal four distinct GRN families.
 4. Identified **key subnetwork structures** differentiating those families.